 - A bibliography - No more than 2 pages

 *The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-Limit the application narrative to no more than 10 pages, and use the following standards:
+We recommend that you (1) limit the application narrative to no more than 10 pages and the bibliography to no more than two pages and (2) use the following standards:

 - Use a font that is either 12 point or larger, or no smaller than 10 pitch (characters per inch).